Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Conclusion

 \section{Conclusion}

-We developed a \emph{physics-informed} data-driven framework for synthesizing robust safety controllers for both discrete- and continuous-time nonlinear polynomial systems under unknown-but-bounded disturbances.
+We developed a \emph{physics-guided} data-driven framework for synthesizing robust safety controllers for discrete-time nonlinear polynomial systems under unknown-but-bounded disturbances.
 Our approach utilized a single input-state trajectory to construct robust control barrier certificates despite \emph{noisy data}, ensuring safety guarantees even with model uncertainty.
 Unlike conventional trajectory-based methods that require long horizons for safety analysis, our proposed scheme incorporated fundamental physical principles, reducing data dependency with a \emph{shorter} trajectory, while preserving robustness.
 To achieve this, the proposed synthesis method was cast as an SOS optimization problem that jointly constructs the R-CBC and the corresponding R-SC by integrating observed data with approximate physical models.
-The effectiveness of the framework was validated across four benchmark examples—three discrete-time and one continuous-time nonlinear polynomial systems—demonstrating its capability to ensure robust safety with \emph{significantly lower} data requirements.
-Extending the current physics-informed approach to incorporate \emph{compositional} techniques for addressing the potential scalability limitations of SOS programs is a promising direction for future work.
+The effectiveness of the framework was validated across three benchmark examples, demonstrating its capability to ensure robust safety with \emph{significantly lower} data requirements.
+Promising directions for future work include incorporating \emph{compositional} techniques \cite{akbarzadeh2025formal} to address the scalability limitations of monolithic SOS programs for high-dimensional systems by decomposing the global synthesis problem into smaller, tractable subproblems.
+Furthermore, extending the framework to \emph{stochastic} control barrier certificates for systems affected by heavy-tailed noise, as well as investigating more expressive composite barrier functions to reduce geometric conservatism, constitute promising directions for future research.

-\begin{IEEEbiography}[{ }]{MohammadHossein Ashoori}~(Student Member, IEEE) received his B.Sc. and M.Sc. degrees in electrical engineering from Sharif University of Technology (SUT), Tehran, Iran, in 2019 and 2022, respectively.
-He is currently pursuing his PhD in the School of Computing at Newcastle University, UK.
-His research interests include cyber-physical systems (CPS), computer vision, and digital signal processing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ali Aminzadeh}~(Member, IEEE) is a Postdoctoral Researcher in the Automation Technology and Mechanical Engineering Unit at the Faculty of Engineering and Natural Sciences, Tampere University, Finland.
-He received his Ph.D. in Aerospace Engineering from K. N. Toosi University of Technology, Tehran, Iran, in 2023, specializing in Flight Dynamics and Control.
-He completed his M.Sc. in the same field from the University of Tehran (UT), Iran, in 2016.
-His research interests focus on cooperative control of multi-agent systems, collective decision-making, data-driven control, and formal verification techniques. \end{IEEEbiography}